glotzerlab/garnett/doc/readerswriters.rst

 Readers & Writers
 =================

-This is the API documentation for all readers and writers provided by **glotzformats**.
+This is the API documentation for all readers and writers provided by **garnett**.

 Automatic reader/writer
 =======================

-.. autofunction:: glotzformats.read
+.. autofunction:: garnett.read

-.. autofunction:: glotzformats.write
+.. autofunction:: garnett.write

 General API